Federal Executive Council of the Socialist Federal Republic of Yugoslavia

-was the executive body of the Socialist Federal Republic of Yugoslavia (SFRY) responsible for state affairs and for supervising the implementation of laws.
+was the executive organ of the supreme organ of power, the Assembly of the Socialist Federal Republic of Yugoslavia (SFRY).
+It was responsible for state affairs and for supervising the implementation of laws.
 It consisted of up to 15 members elected by the Federal Assembly for a four-year term and the presidents of executive councils of republics and provinces.
 The Federal Executive Council played an important role in the Government of the SFRY from its creation in 1953 until the breakup of Yugoslavia in 1992.

 Structure

-The FEC was led by a President (also called Prime Minister) and two vice presidents, who were elected by the S.F.R.Y assembly on request of the President of the Socialist Federalist Republic of Yugoslavia.
-Council members (also called secretariats) were elected to equally represent the six republics making up the S.F.R.Y, as well as the two autonomous regions in Serbia, Kosovo and Vojvodina.
-Both the President and council members of the FEC would hold terms of four years.
-The FEC President could not hold more than two consecutive terms, however council members were allowed to hold up to 3 terms under certain statutes.
-Elections for a new Federal Executive Council would take place after the creation of each new S.F.R.Y Assembly and their respective constitutions.
-Members of the FEC give up their positions in the S.F.R.Y assembly when elected.
-The FEC President had the right to call meeting of the council at any time.
-The S.F.R.Y President or at least five council members also had the right to call a meeting as well.
+The FEC was led by a President (also called Prime Minister, especially outside Yugoslavia) and two vice presidents (deputy prime ministers), who were elected by the SFRY Federal Assembly on the nomination of the President.
+Council members (also called secretariats) were elected to equally represent the six republics of Yugoslavia, as well as the two autonomous regions in Serbia, Kosovo and Vojvodina.
+Both the President and council members of the FEC served terms of four years.
+The FEC President could not serve more than two consecutive terms, however council members were allowed to serve up to 3 terms under certain statutes.
+Elections for a new Federal Executive Council would take place after the creation of each new Federal Assembly and their respective constitutions.
+Members of the FEC automatically resigned their seats in the legislature when elected.
+The FEC President had the right to call a meeting of the council at any time.
+The President of the Republic or at least five council members also had the right to call a meeting as well.

 The council was composed of six federal secretariats: